Car Window Defect Lawyers Taking Cases Nationally

 Building a Strategy in Glazing Cases

 There are aspects of glazing cases that potentially are appealing to potential jurors.

-Seatbelts.
-The seatbelt defense can be a hurdle if your occupant is unbelted—particularly if it is clear that the use of a seatbelt would have prevented the injuries.
+The seatbelt defense can be a hurdle if an occupant was unbelted—particularly if it is clear that the use of a seatbelt would have prevented the injuries.
 Many states have statutes that prohibit the introduction of evidence of nonuse of a seatbelt to show Plaintiff fault or for other purposes.
-However, the evidence often comes in for other purposes, such as to negate causation or to demonstrate the vehicle was crashworthy.
-If seatbelt evidence comes in—or it is obvious the plaintiff was not belted – the following might assist in meeting the defense.
+However, this evidence is often presented for other purposes, such as to negate causation or to demonstrate the vehicle was crashworthy.
+If seatbelt evidence comes in—or if it is obvious the plaintiff was not belted—an attorney can consider the following defenses:

-Safety/Lacerations.
-Some manufacturers claim that tempered glass is safer than laminated glass in that it causes fewer lacerations.
+Some manufacturers claim tempered glass is safer than laminated glass because it causes fewer lacerations.
 The research does not bear this claim out.
 No major manufacturer, moreover, has produced anything of substance in discovery that would support this claim.

 When NHTSA studied the effectiveness of glass-plastic windshield glazing in rental fleets, it concluded that the injury reduction of glass-plastic windshields was “substantially less than predicted.”
-Notably, the report concluded that conventional windshields—comprised of High Penetration Resistant (“HPR”) glass since about 1966—had already brought about “a major reduction in the frequency and severity of head and facial injuries. . .”
-The windshield injuries that still remained were “primarily those in the minor severity category.”ix
+Notably, the report concluded that conventional windshields—comprised of High Penetration Resistant (HPR) glass since about 1966—had already brought about “a major reduction in the frequency and severity of head and facial injuries.”
+The windshield injuries that remained were “primarily those in the minor severity category.” (vii)

 If a manufacturer makes this claim, it should be challenged to identify current research (i.e., conducted on HPR laminated glass) concluding that laminated side windows are less safe than tempered side windows.